 Podcast coverage: staying current with media trends

-Podcasting has become a prominent PR channel, making a database that hosts a network of podcasters valuable.
-Our research revealed varying degrees of podcast coverage across different platforms.
-Be mindful that your chosen database has robust podcast host information, contact details, and provides ways for you to contact producers and hosts outside the platform.
+Podcasting is now a major PR channel, so having a database with a strong network of podcasters is valuable.
+We found that podcast coverage varies a lot between platforms.
+Make sure your database includes good podcast host info, contact details, and lets you reach out to producers and hosts directly.

 For example, PodPitch only offers pitching inside their platform, with no way to contact the producers and podcast hosts yourself.